Federal officials declare a public health emergency for monkeypox - NewsBreak

 More than 6,600 monkeypox cases have been reported in the United States, according to the latest Centers for Disease Control and Prevention data.
 The hardest-hit states are New York, California, Illinois, Florida, Georgia and Texas.

-There are no reported deaths, but symptoms can last for weeks and can include muscle aches, a painful rash, respiratory symptoms and chills, among other things.
+There have been no reported deaths to date, but symptoms can last for weeks and can include muscle aches, a painful rash, respiratory symptoms and chills, among other things.
 The virus is most often spread through direct contact, including personal, skin-to-skin contact.

 New York, California and Illinois within the last week have declared a state of emergency due to the virus.
 But in Florida, Republican Gov. Ron DeSantis shut down the idea of declaring a state of emergency for the Sunshine State, even as cases there have climbed to 525, the Florida Phoenix reported.

-On Thursday, the figure rose to 577 monkeypox cases in 21 Florida counties, according to state Department of Health data.

-The World Health Organization has given its highest alert leve l to monkeypox, and in July, it declared it a public health emergency of international concern.

-Becerra said the administration has delivered more than 600,000 vaccines by partnering with local, state and tribal governments.
+Becerra said President Joe Biden’s administration has delivered more than 600,000 vaccines by partnering with local, state and tribal governments.

-States are limited in their access to the vaccine, which requires a two-dose regime, because the federal government can only purchase the vaccine from one company in Denmark.
+States are limited in their access to the vaccine, which requires a two-dose regime, because the federal government can only purchase it from one company in Denmark .

 Becerra said the administration has the capacity to administer 80,000 tests per week, and for those who need treatment, there are 14,000 treatments of an antiviral called tecovirimat, or TPOXX, “that has been shown to help those who have monkeypox.”